vktr274/cnn-affect-recognition/README.md

 Options:

-- `-h` - show help message and exit
+- `-h`, `--help` - show help message and exit
+- `--balance` - Balance classes in training set and optionally perform global augmentation if `GLOBAL_MULTIPLIER` is greater than 1.0 (default: `False`)
 - `--output OUTPUT` - Path to an empty output directory (default: `None` - overwrite input directory)
 - `--train-split TRAIN_SPLIT` - Train split ratio (default: `0.8`)
 - `--seed SEED` - Random seed (default: `None`)
 - `--label-col LABEL_COL` - Label column name (default: `'label'`)
 - `--filename-col FILENAME_COL` - Filename column name (default: `'filename'`)
 - `--global-multiplier GLOBAL_MULTIPLIER` - Global multiplier for the number of images in each class (default: `1.0`).
 This option can be used to increase the number of images in each class but is ignored if `--balance` is not used.
-- `--balance` - Balance classes in training set and optionally perform global augmentation if `GLOBAL_MULTIPLIER` is greater than 1.0 (default: `False`)
+- `--pipeline-yaml` - Path to a custom Albumentations Compose pipeline serialized to YAML (default: `None` - use pipeline included in this script)

+A custom Albumentations Compose pipeline can be serialized using [`albumentations.core.serialization.save`](https://albumentations.ai/docs/api_reference/core/serialization/#albumentations.core.serialization.save).
+The pipeline should be serialized to YAML and has to be an instance of [`albumentations.core.composition.Compose`](https://albumentations.ai/docs/api_reference/core/composition/#albumentations.core.composition.Compose).

+Example of serializing a custom pipeline is included in the `src` folder and is named `custom_pipeline_example.py`.
+Example of a serialized pipeline is included in the root folder and is named `custom_pipeline_example.yaml`.

 ## Model